 Through a new Import Notes menu command, Mac owners will be able to import Evernote files into Notes, which in OS X 10.11.4 supports Evernote's proprietary .enex file format.

-This tutorial will guide you through the process of moving an entire library of photos to an external drive.
-Because of the sensitivity of the process, we will go over each step to ensure that you do not lose any photo during the transfer.
+This tutorial will guide you through the process of moving an entire library of photos to an external drive, preferably to a much larger external hard drive, in a way that won't disrupt your photography workflow.